V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

       - Traditional AiO with only 4 hours of clock  filled in
       - Stick man with frown

 Everyone uses their computer differently.
 Some use it mainly for gaming or 3D modeling, while others use it for programming or video rendering.
 With this, certain configurations are going to be better for working day and night or just light work every couple of hours.
-Parts like hard drives or power supplies are rated for use, and are important factors to take into regard.
+Parts like hard drives or power supplies are rated for use, and are important factors to consider.
 If using a computer for heavy work, you'll want gold + rated power supplies and hard drives that are rated to be used continuously.
-These will cost more and aren't needed if you don't need the amount of reliability, but are a must buy if you do.
+These will cost more and aren't needed if you don't need the level of reliability, but are a must buy if you do.
 ViPC configurations use workstation grade components, rated to keep up with your workload without failing.

 {% include table id="table-usabillity-workstation-class" %}